TEAMMATES/teammates/docs/process.md

    git pull
    ```

 1. Create a new branch to push your commits into.
-If you have push access, name it `{IssueNumber}-{some-keywords}`,
+If you have commit access and need to push into the committer repo for some reason, name it `{IssueNumber}-{some-keywords}`,
    where `some-keywords` are representative keywords taken from the issue title.
    ```sh
    git checkout -b 3942-remove-unnecessary-println